qsliu2017/gitlab-runner/docs/configuration/advanced-configuration.md

 > Introduced in GitLab Runner v1.6.0.

 The following parameters define Kubernetes behavior.
-For more parameters, see the [Kubernetes executor documentation](../executors/kubernetes.md).
+For more parameters, see the [documentation for the executor for Kubernetes](../executors/kubernetes.md).

 | Parameter        | Type    | Description |
 |------------------|---------|-------------|